A steady increase in median property prices over a five-year period in the suburb translates to a 21.59% capital gain.

 Property investors enjoyed capital gains of 8.74% over the last 12 months in BRIGHTON, translating to lower returns compared with its peers in QLD.

 A survey of average capital gains or median home price increase in suburbs across the country shows that BRIGHTON, 4017 obtained a 2.05% growth over a ten-year period.
 It ranks 1176th on our list of suburbs that property investors should look into.

 BRIGHTON, 4017 has a capital gain of 8.74% for the past year, which is higher than average compared to its 7.79% growth within a five-year period.

 With the median home price in BRIGHTON sitting at $463,500, and the average rent at $380, property owners could potentially earn a 4.26% increase in gross rental yield.

 A 8.74% increase in median property prices in BRIGHTON, 4017 has allowed this suburb to join the ranks of best performing suburbs in QLD, settling at number 67th.

-Figures from the previous quarter show that capital gains for real estate buyers in BRIGHTON are low, as opposed to average gains per annum over the past five years.
+Figures from the previous quarter show that capital gains for real estate buyers in BRIGHTON are high, as opposed to average gains per annum over the past five years.

 BRIGHTON, 4017 in QLD belongs to the local government area of Brisbane.